LudovicLemaire/AtlasAutoSaver/README.md

 **--- .INI INFO ---**

-*blackwoodSaveFolderPath* is the path of your current Blackwood save folder.
+*blackwoodSaveFolderPath=* is the path of your current Blackwood save folder.

-*blackwoodBackupFolderPath* is where you want to store your Blackwood backups.
+*blackwoodBackupFolderPath=* is where you want to store your Blackwood backups.

-*oceanSaveFolderPath* is the path of your current Ocean save folder.
+*oceanSaveFolderPath=* is the path of your current Ocean save folder.

-*oceanBackupFolderPath* is where you want to store your Ocean backups.
+*oceanBackupFolderPath=* is where you want to store your Ocean backups.

-*gamePath* is where Atlas is, should be "..\AtlasGame.exe".
+*gamePath=* is where Atlas is, should be "..\AtlasGame.exe".

-*saveTime* is time between each new save, in minutes.
+*saveTime=* is time between each new save, in minutes.